Is your back pain, scoliosis or spinal fusion holding you back?

 About fifteen years later, I was physically unable to sit all day at an office job anymore and had to make a major shift to regain my health.
 I had considered yoga teacher training, but thought that my practice wasn’t advanced enough for me to qualify.

-My training & specializing on back care yoga, yoga for scoliosis, and yoga for spinal fusions
+My training & specializing on Back care Yoga, Yoga for Scoliosis + Fusions, and Scolio-Pilates®.

 A lot of courage later, I went on to complete my 500-hour YTT through Yoga Works in New York City in 2012.
 This training experience finally motivated me to study how my scoliosis and spinal fusion related to my practice.
 I learned to rein in certain parts of my practice that could eventually make me more susceptible to a longer fusion down the road.